NeoGeographyToolkit/StereoPipeline/docs/tools/cam_test.rst

 cam_test
 --------

-This tool compares two camera models for the same image.
+This tool compares two camera models for the same image, or a camera model against itself.
 It find the camera center and ray direction at a set of sampled pixels for both cameras and checks how they differ.
-Then, it projects pixels to the ground using the first camera and back-projects the resulting ECEF points into second camera, and compares the input pixel with the resulting output pixel.
+Then, it projects pixels to the ground using the first camera and back-projects the resulting ECEF points into second camera, and again estimates their discrepancy.

+It prints the average time (in milliseconds) for the operation of projecting from the camera to the ground and back.

 Example (compare a PeruSat-1 exact linescan model to its RPC approximation)::